Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 **VERSION 0.1**

-This specification is a public API that adheres to [Semantic Versioning](http://semver.org/).

 ## Introduction

 The Restaurant Suggestion and Voting Protocol (RSVP) allows members of an organization (an *electorate*) to nominate and vote on dining locations for a lunch trip.
 Deliberately over-engineered and has a user-facing syntax of HTTP.
 Solve the pesky human problem of your coworkers being indecisive or apathetic about sustenance by injecting *technology*!